Christian Ethics (book)

-Christian Ethics: A Historical and Systematic Analysis of Its Dominant Ideas (1967) is a scholarly work by Ismail al-Faruqi that offers a critical examination of Christian ethical thought from both historical and systematic perspectives.
-Written from a Muslim perspective, the book analyzes the development of key Christian moral doctrines, highlighting what al-Faruqi views as theological inconsistencies and external influences that diverge from Jesus' original teachings.
-Noted for its advocacy of a rational and coherent ethical framework, the book is regarded as a pioneering Muslim contribution to the critical study of Christian dogma and ethics.
-It has attracted reviews and critiques from both Muslim and Christian scholars, reflecting its significance in comparative religion and interfaith dialogue.
+Christian Ethics: A Historical and Systematic Analysis of Its Dominant Ideas (1967) is a book by Ismail al-Faruqi that examines Christian ethical thought in historical and systematic terms.
+Al-Faruqi writes from a Muslim standpoint and traces the development of the main Christian moral doctrines, arguing that several of them depart from the teachings of Jesus through what he identifies as theological inconsistency and the absorption of non-Semitic ideas.

+The book argues for an ethical framework grounded in reason.
+It was among the earliest sustained Muslim critiques of Christian dogma and ethics in the modern era, and it drew responses from both Muslim and Christian scholars working in comparative religion and interfaith dialogue.

 Background

-Al-Faruqi, a prominent scholar in Islamic studies and comparative religion, developed Christian Ethics as part of his broader effort to engage critically with other faith traditions through a rational and systematic lens.
-The book was conceived during his tenure at McGill University, where he was influenced by leading figures such as Wilfred Cantwell Smith and Stanley Brice Frost.
-Al-Faruqi emphasized reason as the foundation for academic dialogue, asserting that ethical inquiry provided a neutral ground for evaluating religious doctrines.
-His objective was to deliver a comprehensive critique of Christian ethics, situating it within the wider discourse of religious and moral philosophy.
+Al-Faruqi wrote Christian Ethics as part of his wider project of examining other religious traditions through reason and systematic analysis.
+He worked on the book during his time at McGill University, where Wilfred Cantwell Smith and Stanley Brice Frost shaped his thinking.
+He treated reason as the basis for academic dialogue and held that ethical inquiry offered neutral ground for evaluating religious doctrine.
+His aim was a full critique of Christian ethics set within the broader study of religious and moral philosophy.

-The work is recognized as a pioneering modern Muslim critique of Christianity, particularly its theological and ethical developments.
-Central to al-Faruqi's argument is the claim that Christianity diverged from the original teachings of Jesus by assimilating Hellenistic and other non-Semitic influences, which he regarded as distortions.
+Scholars describe the work as one of the first modern Muslim critiques of Christian theological and ethical development.
+Al-Faruqi's central claim is that Christianity moved away from the original teachings of Jesus by taking in Hellenistic and other non-Semitic influences, which he treated as distortions.

 Contents

-The book is divided into several chapters, each addressing different aspects of Christian ethics and its evolution through history.
+The book runs across several chapters, each treating a different aspect of Christian ethics and its historical development.

 The Jewish Background

-This chapter sets the stage by exploring the Jewish context in which Jesus' teachings emerged.
-Al-Faruqi discusses Hebrew racialism, the political and social circumstances of Jesus' time, and the ethical norms prevalent among the Jewish people.
-He highlights how the Jewish emphasis on the sinfulness of man influenced Christian thought, particularly the concept of original sin, which he argues was developed in the exilic and post-exilic periods.
-Al-Faruqi criticizes these developments as part of his broader critique of "peccatism" and "saviourism."
+This chapter examines the Jewish context in which the teachings of Jesus emerged.
+Al-Faruqi discusses Hebrew racialism, the political and social conditions of the period, and the ethical norms current among the Jewish people.
+He argues that the Jewish view of human sinfulness fed into Christian thought, in particular the doctrine of original sin, which he dates to the exilic and post-exilic periods.
+He reads these developments as early forms of what he later calls "peccatism" and "saviourism".

 The Ethical Teachings of Jesus

-Al-Faruqi examines the ethical teachings of Jesus, focusing on how they diverged from Jewish norms.
-This chapter covers Jesus' approach to politics, social issues, family, personal conduct, and cosmic concerns.
-Al-Faruqi emphasizes Jesus' focus on the intention behind actions rather than merely following the law.
+Al-Faruqi examines the ethical teachings of Jesus and how they broke from Jewish norms.
+The chapter covers the approach of Jesus to politics, social questions, family, personal conduct, and cosmic concerns.
+Al-Faruqi reads Jesus as placing the intention behind an act above mere observance of the law.

 Christian Legalism and Ethical Breakthrough

-This section contrasts the teachings of Jesus with later Christian legalism.
-Al-Faruqi critiques the development of Christian doctrine that, according to him, diverged significantly from Jesus' original message.
-He draws parallels between the ethics of Jesus and Sufi traditions, highlighting similarities and differences.
+This section sets the teachings of Jesus against later Christian legalism.
+Al-Faruqi criticises a development in Christian doctrine that, in his account, drifted far from the original message of Jesus.
+He draws a parallel between the ethics of Jesus and Sufi traditions.